samthomas1405/Soccer-prediction-model/README.md

 This repository contains code for a machine learning model that predicts the winner of soccer matches from the Spanish soccer league (La Liga) using match data from the 2023-24 season.
 ## Project Steps:

-1. Scraped historical match data with Python using the Requests library.
+1. Scraped historical La Liga 2023-24 match data from fbref.com with Python using the Requests library.
 2. Parsed and cleand the data using the BeautifulSoup library.
 3. Created a dataframe using the Pandas library.
 4. Created initial predictors to train machine learning model.